braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/push_notifications/mobile_push.md

 ### Step 4: Add to home screen {#add-to-homescreen}

-Unlike major browsers like Chrome and Firefox, you are not allowed to request push permission on iOS or iPadOS unless your website has been added to the user's home screen.

-The [Add to Homescreen](https://support.apple.com/guide/iphone/bookmark-favorite-webpages-iph42ab2f3a7/ios#iph4f9a47bbc) feature lets users bookmark your website, adding your icon to their valuable home screen real estate.
+Popular browsers (such as Safari, Chrome, FireFox, and Edge) support web push notifications in their later versions.
+To request push permissionon iOS or iPadOS for browsers that don't support web push notifications, your website must be added to the user's home screen by selecting **Share To** > **Add to Home Screen**.
+[Add to Homescreen](https://support.apple.com/guide/iphone/bookmark-favorite-webpages-iph42ab2f3a7/ios#iph4f9a47bbc) lets users bookmark your website, adding your icon to their valuable home screen real estate.

 ![An iPhone showing options to bookmark a website and save to the home screen]({% image_buster /assets/img/push_implementation_guide/add-to-homescreen.png %}){: style="max-width:40%"}

 ### Step 5: Show the native push prompt {#push-prompt}
-Once the app has been added to your home screen you can now request push permission when the user takes an action (such as clicking a button).
+After the app has been added to your home screen you can now request push permission when the user takes an action (such as clicking a button).
 This can be done using the [`requestPushPermission`](https://js.appboycdn.com/web-sdk/latest/doc/modules/braze.html#requestpushpermission) method, or with a [no-code push primer in-app message]({{site.baseurl}}/user_guide/message_building_by_channel/push/push_primer_messages/).

 {% alert note %}
-Once you accept or decline the prompt, you'll need to delete and reinstall the website to your home screen to be able to show the prompt again.
+After you accept or decline the prompt, you need to delete and reinstall the website to your home screen to be able to show the prompt again.
 {% endalert %}

 ![A push prompt asking to "allow" or "don't allow" Notifications]({% image_buster /assets/img/push_implementation_guide/safari-mobile-push-prompt.png %}){: style="max-width:40%"}